Paradise Point

 How do proposed developments compare to existing housing types in the suburb of Paradise Point?

 Recent development applications in Paradise Point show attached dwellings contributing 65% of approvals compared to 48% of existing stock, while detached houses represent 35% of applications versus 52% of current dwellings.
 This suggests increasing densification.
-Housing density growth is around the national average.
+This area is seeing substantial increases in dwelling density compared to most Australian locations.

 Household Composition